 A land of deep valleys and dzongs perched on precarious peaks, Bhutan is one of the most isolated nations in the world; its traditional culture is strictly protected and visitor numbers are carefully regulated.
 The tour is privately guided, and an experienced English-speaking guide will accompany you on all trekking days.

-First, you will take an acclimatization hike to the Tiger’s Nest Monastery in Paro and then you will start the trek from the historic Drugyal Dzong.
-For the first three days of the trek, you will be following the Pachhu (Paro river) valley to Jangothang base camp (this route is also part of the famous Snowman Trek.
+First, you will take an acclimatisation hike to the Tiger’s Nest Monastery in Paro and then you will start the trek from the historic Drugyal Dzong.
+For the first three days of the trek, you will be following the Pachhu (Paro river) valley to Jomolhari Base camp also referred to as Jangothang Halt or Jangothang Base camp (this route is also part of the famous Snowman Trek).
 From the base camp, you will see the stunning view of Mount Jomolhari (7315m).
-Jomolhari is the second-highest unclimbed peak in the world.
 As you trek you will also come across Lingzhi, the highest settlement in the north with unique mountain culture.
 En route, you will have spectacular views of Mount Jichu Drake (6989m) and Tshrim Gang (6789m).
 From Lingzhi, you will descend to the lower valleys of Thimphu through varied vegetation and gorges formed by unique rock canyons.
 You will finally end your trek in the north of Thimphu valley.

 We highly recommend adding at least one of our Bhutan Discovery Extensions after the trek.
 You will visit Bhutan’s most interesting places and explore its fascinating culture and (on specific dates) its colourful festivals.
 Booking an extension before the trek is also strongly recommended as it will help you acclimatise better and fully enjoy the hikes.

 - Drukgyel Dzong